samuelealbani/Introduction-to-OpenCV-in-Cplusplus/notes.md

 10. Set Other Linker Flags:
    1. click on the Xcode project name in the left side panel, go to `Build Settings` tab and then search for `Other linker flags`  in the search bar.
    2. double click to add the _library search path_ (paste the path you found with pkg-config) (i.e. `libopencv_core.4.10.0.dylib`, `libopencv_highgui.4.10.0.dylib`, and `libopencv_imgcodecs.4.10.0.dylib`)
+11. Sigining & Capabilities (if necessary)
+   1. Flag Disable Library Validation
 [Tutorial source](https://medium.com/@jaskaranvirdi/setting-up-opencv-and-c-development-environment-in-xcode-b6027728003)

 Signing & Capabilities > Flag "Disable Library Validation" https://stackoverflow.com/questions/64828034/mapping-process-and-mapped-file-non-platform-have-different-team-ids

+If XCode opens a new terminal page follow this procedure:
+1. In Xcode, go to the menu bar and select Product > Scheme > Edit Scheme.
+2. In the Run section on the left panel, look for the Info tab.
+3. Under Executable, you’ll see options:
+   - unflag `Debug executable`

 ## Install on Windows